fralapo/AutoHotKey-Script-Helper-GPT/README.md

 ### Contributing

 Contribute to a project that’s shaping the future of Windows automation.
 Visit our GitHub page to get started.

-## License

-The AutoHotKey Script Helper is distributed under the MIT License.
-For full license terms, see the [LICENSE](LICENSE) file.